Every day we each have an average of 17,000 thoughts

 It’s like stopping at a red light.
 If you were on the verge of getting caught up in worry and anxiety, this awareness helps you to stop the stories unravelling.

 You get to notice that it’s a story you’re building up, using past experiences and your current inner critic voice.

 You can choose how to respond.
 You can direct your thoughts!
 You can manage your mind.

 It takes a lot of practice to unlearn these habitual pathways that your brain is so used to taking.
 Yet it’s incredibly empowering.

 You start to bring a more stable and calm approach to your life.
-It feels like you’re in charge of managing your mind.
+It feels like you’re more in charge.
+You are in the driving seat!

 You may have an automatic car that changes gears for you or you may use cruise control when on the motorway.